f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 Task 0: Level Set
 ~~~~~~~~~~~~~~~~~

 This lab depends on components built in earlier labs.
-If you're continuing on from WAF241 using the same lab environment, proceed to Task1.
+If you're continuing on from WAF241 using the same lab environment, proceed to Task 1.

 If this is a new environment follow the directions below starting at step 1 to restore a completed policy.